MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-features.md

 Let's review some Power BI concepts before we get to the list.
 This will be a quick review and if you need more details, visit [Licenses and subscriptions for consumers](end-user-license.md) or [Power BI basic concepts](end-user-basic-concepts.md).

 ### Workspaces and roles
 There are two types of workspaces: **My workspace** and app workspaces.
 Only you have access to **My workspace**.
-Collaborating and sharing requires the content designer to use an app workspace.
+Collaborating and sharing requires the content *designers*, who have Pro licenses, to use an app workspace.

-Workspace *roles* are used by Power BI designers to manage who can do what in a workspace. *Consumers* are assigned the **Viewer** role.
+Within workspace, *roles* are assigned by the designers to manage who can do what in that workspace. *Consumers* are assigned the **Viewer** role.

 ### Premium capacity subscription
 When an organization has a Premium capacity subscription, admins and Pro users can assign workspaces to *Premium capacity*.
 A workspace in a Premium capacity is a space where Pro users can share and collaborate with free users -- without requiring the free users to have Pro licenses.
 Within those workspaces, free users have elevated permissions (see list, below).